Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 by Emily Batesmith

-Thinking about expanding your home with a kitchen extension?
+Developing a practical kitchen extension design that blends functionality with aesthetics requires some planning and research.
 Many recent trends when it comes to home improvement involve transforming the kitchen into an open-plan social zone, often extending outwards to create a kitchen-living-dining space that accommodates the whole family at all times of day.

 In the past, homes would feature as many rooms as possible in a home, each with their own distinct purpose.
 But we live in more informal times, where busy lifestyles require multifunctional spaces that cater for the needs of many.

-And whether you want to build a contemporary glass-box or a traditional addition that blends into the original structure, adding a kitchen-diner extension is an easy way to generate extra living space whilst also adding value to your property.
+And whether you want to create a contemporary glass-box or a traditional kitchen extension design that blends into the original structure, extending is an easy way to generate extra living space whilst also adding value to your property.
 By building outwards to create your kitchen extension, you can link areas together and create a bigger, more open zone that will make everyday living more enjoyable.

 This home has been upgraded with a structurally-impressive glazed kitchen extension, designed by Scenario Architecture.
 The addition makes use of steel beams that span the width of the house.
 Each beam and column is finished with compact insulation to avoid thermal bridging whilst keeping a slender profile.
 Photo: Matt Clayton

-If you have a small garden, then a small side-return could provide sufficient space for a kitchen extension with a dining table and seating.
+If you have a small garden, then a small side return could provide sufficient space for a kitchen extension with a dining table and seating.
 However, the most common type of kitchen extension is a single-storey addition to the rear that, budget allowing, spans the width of your home.
-If the room is to work at its best, decisions such as the position of glazing, plumbing, electrics and ventilation (scroll down) should be planned hand-in-hand with the architectural process.
+If the room is to work at its best, decisions such as the position of glazing, plumbing, electrics and ventilation (keep scrolling) should be planned hand-in-hand with the architectural process.

 It’ll be important to establish a firm idea of how your kitchen extension is going to be laid out and where the appliances, sockets and lighting should go.
 Other fittings and specifics such as kitchen style, colour, materials and fittings such as kitchen worktops should come later.